 Now that we know we have the best beans in hand, preheating our small batch San Franciscan roaster to 400 degrees is the next order of business.
 What’s the big deal about small batches?
-Simply put, batches of 25 pounds or less are kept completely air-borne throughout the roasting process; imparting a very smooth, even roast.
-Most coffee roasting companies prefer to roast with a 100+ pound roaster because it saves them a lot of time and money.
-Here at Lakota can roast about 100 pounds per hour with our 25 pound San Franciscan compared to if we had a 100+ pound roaster we could roast about 400+ pounds an hour.
-What the other guys are missing out on is a great quality cup of coffee.
-The bigger coffee roasting machines do not distribute the heat evenly through out the roast and as a result the coffee beans are not roasted evenly, this ultimately means not having that great of a Cup of Joe in the morning!
-Our process takes longer but we believe this is a key part to providing our customers with the worlds best coffee that money can buy.
+Simply put, batches of 25 pounds or less are kept completely air-borne throughout the roasting process, imparting a very smooth, even roast.
+Our process takes a bit longer but we believe this is key to providing our customers with the best coffee that money can buy.